daviddechaux/Kingmaker/readme.md

 - Save before quit
 - Toggle menu
 - Adjust CSS to have all icon on the same size (more or less)
-- Use data instead of crappy css class method like I did
 - Add a hint on fields (title) : disable some characteres on names (' for example)
 - Create capital
 - "Garnison mode" for troups
-- Use Lucian POC for Javascript Object
 - Create Road
 - Unzoom everything
 - Move to ES6